My Gym's AI Trainer Gave Me an Injury in 3 Sessions

 AI fitness tools aren't going away.
 But you can protect yourself.
 First, never trust the AI's form assessment without a second opinion.
 Second, start with less weight than you think you need.
 Third, listen to your body over the algorithm.

-"If something hurts, stop," says the injured user.
+"If something hurts, stop," James says.
 "The AI told me to push through.
-I should have listened to my shoulder instead."
+I should have listened to my shoulder instead.
+Three months of physical therapy at a clinic in Austin and I'm still not back to where I started."

 Yes.
 AI fitness apps cannot assess form accurately enough to prevent injury.
-They track movement patterns but miss subtle compensations that lead to overuse injuries and acute trauma.
+They track movement patterns but miss subtle compensations that lead to overuse injuries and acute trauma like rotator cuff tears, herniated disks, and knee injuries.
+This has been reported in Texas, California, Florida, and New York.

 No. Unlike medical devices or certified training programs, AI fitness apps have no federal regulations.
 Anyone can create one.
-There's no safety standard they must meet.
+There's no safety standard they must meet, and no oversight of their algorithms or claims, whether you're in Austin, Chicago, or Miami.

 Some are safer than others, but none are as safe as a human trainer.
 Look for apps developed with physical therapists or certified trainers.
-Avoid apps that claim to replace professional coaching.
+Avoid apps that claim to replace professional coaching entirely.
+Gyms in Boston, Seattle, and Denver have started adding warning signs about AI trainer risks.